Stackclash/5e-vault/6. Resources/5e Modules/Curse Of Strahd/06 Chapter-4 Castle Ravenloft.md

 ##### Secret Door

 A secret door is 5 feet up from the floor on the north wall of this cell.
-The secret door can't be opened from this side without the use of a knock spell or similar magic.
+The secret door can't be opened from this side without the use of a [[5.
+Mechanics/Spells/Knock.md\|knock]] spell or similar magic.
 Behind the secret door is a chute of polished black marble that slants upward (area K82).

 #### K74f.
 Empty Cell